jvnsep/Project3OLEDDisplay/README.md

 This paper is about the process of developing a computer game in embedded system.
 The program in C++ involves Adafruit_SSD1306 and Adafruit_GFX Library and understand how to use it.
 Make use and implement finite system machine (FSM) concept on this program.
 The design circuitry and connection of the system mainly with Teensy microcontroller and OLED display.
 Also, push button and potentiometer use as input control of this game.

 ## 1. Introduction
 The project is to design an embedded system of a simple computer game titled "balloon vs birds".
+The objective of the game is that the balloon which control by the player, must avoid the incoming birds.
+Every bird reach to left screen earn score.
+The balloon lost life when birds hit it and until three hit will game over.
 The project show how programming proceed and understand importance charateristic of the circuit.
-The game design and implement finite system machine (FSM) concept which display state of start screen, end screen, pause screen and running.
-With this concept it introduce the programming of enum and switch case.
+The game also design and implement finite system machine (FSM) concept which display state of start screen, end screen, pause screen and running.
 The circuit comprises of Teensy Microcontroller, 128x64 OLED display SDD1306 with I²C serial bus, 10kohm potentiometer and two push button switches.
 The circuit design require pins for I²C serial bus, serial clock (SCL) and serial data (SDA) connection to microcontroller.
 Futhermore, game control by push button switches (up and down) and potentiometer (left and right).

 ## 2. Method